pbogut/magento2-ls/README.md

 ## Overview

-The Magento 2 Language Server is a tool that acts as a bridge between Magento 2 XML and PHP files.
-It provides features such as jumping to the definition of PHP classes from XML definitions of plugins, observers, jobs, and similar entities.
-The goal is to also provide code completion suggestions in XML files when referencing PHP classes and functions, and potentially finding references of PHP classes/methods in XML in the future.
+The Magento 2 Language Server is a tool that serves as a connection between Magento 2 XML and PHP files.
+It offers features like navigating to the definition of PHP classes from XML definitions of plugins, observers, jobs, and other similar entities.
+The objective is to also offer code completion suggestions in XML files when referring to PHP classes and functions, and potentially identifying references of PHP classes/methods in XML in the future.

 Please note that the current version of the language server is considered to be of alpha quality.
-While it works and can be used, it has limited functionality and things can break.
+Although it is functional and can be used, it has limited functionality and may encounter issues.
+It has been tested on Linux and should also work on MacOS, but Windows support is not available yet.

 ## Features
  - Jump to definition from XML files: